jpedro/jpedro.github.io/self-hosting.md

 The laziest approach to guessing how the repo should be packaged is to look for some files that indicate which language, framework and dependencies it should use.

 In java one can check if there's a `pom.xml` or a `build.gradle`.
 For go that would be a `go.mod`.

-That would tell the script which base docker image should use, copy the built files into it, render a kubernetes templates or configure a helm chart.
+That would tell the script which base docker image should use, copy the repo files into it, install dependencies, run tests in the staged build container, copy the relevant built files into the final stage and deploy that via a rendered kubernetes templates or configure a helm chart.

 ### Explicit